sowmya04101998/DistributedTraining/01_introduction/02_Modules.md

 ## Overview
 The Lmod modules system on the HPC system enables users to easily set their environments for selected software and to choose versions if appropriate.

-The Lmod system is hierarchical; not every module is available in every environment.
-We provide a core environment that contains most of the software installed by Research Computing staff, but software that requires a compiler or MPI is not in that environment, and a compiler must first be loaded.

 ---

 ## Basic Commands